BenAHOU/benahou.github.io/README.md

 1. Séminaire d'analyse du Laboratoire de Mathématiques Jean Leray.
 Université de Nantes.
 19 Feb.
 2024.
 1. Oberwolfach Seminar 2343a: Recent Topics on the Navier-Stokes Equations.
 24 Oct.
 2023.
 1. [Groupe de Travail des Thésard.e.s du LJLL](https://www.ljll.math.upmc.fr/gtt/index.php).
 Sorbonne Université.
 10 Oct.
 2023.

-## Teaching experience

-1. Teaching assistant for MAA105 "Integral and Differential Calculus", École polytechnique.
-Feb. -- June 2024.
-56h.
-1. Teaching assistant for Calculus(A)-2, Tsinghua University.
-Feb. -- June 2021.
-60h.

 ## Thesis

 1. Applications of elliptic curves over finite fields in coding.
 June 2021.
 Bachelor Thesis with mention "Outstanding".
 Supervised by Prof. Lianrong MA. <a href="pdfs/bachelor_thesis.pdf" target="_blank">PDF</a>.
 In Chinese.\
 Defense jury: Prof. Hongyan TANG (chair), Prof. Yuxiang LI, and Prof. Lianrong MA (supervisor).

-## Membership

-* Fellowship of Spark Innovative Talent Cultivation Program at Tsinghua University.

 ## Support

-I will update scanned copies of some important papers with only paper version before.
+I will update scanned copies of some important papers with only paper version available before.
 All of the following papers are scanned by myself without special mention.
-By downloading these papers, it is regarded as default that you permit that it must **be restriced to be utilised for academic research**, without any commerical or other purpose.
-It is merely for the convenience of the mathematical scientific research and the community.
+By downloading these papers, it is regarded as default that you permit that it must **be restriced to be utilised for academic research**, without any commerical or other purpose. <!-- It is merely for the convenience of the mathematical scientific research and the community. -->

 1. Compensated compactness and Hardy spaces.
 R. Coifman, P.-L. Lions, Y. Meyer, and S. Semmes. _Journal de Mathématiques pures et appliquées_, **72** (1993). p.
 247 à 286. <a href="pdfs/CLMS_Compensated compactness and Hardy spaces.pdf" target="_blank">PDF</a>.
 Supported by [Bibliothèque d'Institut Henri Poincaré](http://www.ihp.fr/fr/bibliotheque).